StaymanHou/problem_solving_algorithm/1_overview.md

 Generally speaking, there can be multiple factors, external change, demand change, business change, and perception change of the problem solver.

 Also, remember the fact that problem-solving is recursive.
 So all these exit conditions can be applied to any subproblem at any granularity level.

+> \[Highlight\] One thing I want to emphasize, and I've noticed that a good number of engineers need to overcome, is that we need to be ready to **LET IT GO**.
+If all the signs are shouting to us that we should stop pursuing a solution, we should listen.
+Sometimes, engineers just can't live with the sense of incompleteness, when it no longer make enough sense to solve a problem or complete a solution.

 ## 1.6 Chapter Summary